Edmonton International Airport

 The airport offers scheduled non-stop flights to major cities in Canada, the United States, Mexico, the Caribbean, Central America and Europe.
+Edmonton International Airport is one of nine Canadian airports that contain U.S border preclearance facilities.
 It is a hub facility for Northern Alberta and Northern Canada.
 The airport serves as the headquarters and hub for two major Canadian airlines, passenger carrier Flair Airlines and cargo carrier Morningstar Air Express.